weblogng/angular-weblogng/README.md

           application: 'your application name'
         }
       })

+## Documentation ##

+Detailed documentation is available at [docs.weblogng.com](http://docs.weblogng.com/en/latest/client-library-angular-weblogng.html)

-## Contributing
+## Contributing ##

-We'll check out your contribution if you:
+We'd love to consider your contribution!
+Please:

 * Provide a comprehensive suite of tests for your fork.
 * Have a clear and documented rationale for your changes.